vince-lam/vince-lam.github.io/_posts/2024-03-07-local-llm-options.md

 The tools discussed in Section 2 can handle basic queries using the pre-trained data of LLMs.
 Yet, their capabilities significantly expand with the integration of external information via web search and Retrieval Augmented Generation (RAG).
 Utilising user interfaces that leverage existing LLM frameworks, like LangChain and LlamaIndex, simplifies the embedding of data chunks into vector databases.

 The UIs mentioned in this section seamlessly interface with the backend servers set up with Section 1's tools.
-They are compatible with various APIs, including OpenAI's, allowing for easy integration with both proprietary and open-source models.
+They are compatible with various APIs, including OpenAI's, allowing for easy integration with both proprietary and open weights models.

 ### Most similar to ChatGPT visually and functionally: Open WebUI